ibm-cloud-docs/apps/dep-app-tool.md

 Enabling a DevOps toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated GitLab environment and a continuous delivery pipeline.
 They're customized to the deployment target that you select:
 * [{{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-getting-started) is an open source platform for managing containerized workloads and services across multiple hosts, and offers management tools for deploying, automating, monitoring, and scaling containerized apps with minimal to no manual intervention.
 [Learn more](https://www.ibm.com/cloud/learn/kubernetes).
 * [Red Hat OpenShift on {{site.data.keyword.cloud_notm}}](/docs/openshift?topic=openshift-getting-started) is a Kubernetes container platform that provides a trusted environment to run enterprise workloads.
 It extends the Kubernetes platform with built-in software to enhance app lifecycle development, operations, and security.
 With OpenShift, you can consistently deploy your workloads across hybrid cloud providers and environments.
 [View a comparison between Kubernetes and OpenShift clusters](/docs/openshift?topic=openshift-cs_ov#openshift_kubernetes).
-* [{{site.data.keyword.cloud_notm}} Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-getting-started) is the premier industry standard Platform-as-a-Service (PaaS) that ensures fast, easy, and reliable deployment of cloud-native apps.
-Cloud Foundry ensures that the build and deploy aspects of coding remain carefully coordinated with any attached services — resulting in quick, consistent, and reliable iterating of applications.
-Cloud Foundry has a Lite plan that allows quick deployments for testing purposes.
 * [{{site.data.keyword.codeenginefull}}](/docs/codeengine?topic=codeengine-getting-started) is a fully managed, serverless platform that runs your containerized workloads, including web apps, micro-services, event-driven functions, or batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
 Because these workloads are all hosted within the same Kubernetes infrastructure, all of them can seamlessly work together.
 The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure that is needed to host it.

 ## Before you begin